qossmic/deptrac/README.md

 ![ModelController1](examples/ModelController2.png)

-deptrac is now finding 2 violations because the relation from the controller to models layer isn't defined as allowed. the console output shows exacly the lines deptrac found.
+deptrac is now finding 2 violations because the relation from the controller to models layer isn't allowed by default. the console output shows exacly the lines deptrac found.

 ## Ruleset (Allowing Dependencies)
 by default deptrac will raise a violation for every dependency between layers. in real software you want to allow dependencies between different kind of layers.

-for example a lot of teams decide that they want to use *Controllers*, *Services* and *Repositories*. a natural approach would be allowing:
+for example a lot of architectures define some kind of *Controllers*, *Services* and *Repositories*. a natural approach would be allowing:

 - controllers to access service, but not repositories